uswitch/ustyle/README.md

 ### Mixins / Variables

-Ustyle comes bundled with a good set of Sass variables and mixins to use in your project.
+uStyle comes bundled with a good set of Sass variables and mixins to use in your project.

 For Sass documentation on mixins/variables available to you, please see: https://ustyle.guide/sass/

 ## Development

-Development is done using [Grunt](http://gruntjs.com/), but it's just a thin wrapper around the heavy lifting done by some Node modules.

-To install development

-    $ npm install -g grunt-cli
-    $ npm install
-    $ bundle

-To run in development, just run
+To preview changes that you make to uStyle's components and documentation, just run

-    grunt

-This will open a http://localhost:3000 tab with the styleguide
+    $ npm install && npm start

+This will run the [Grunt](http://gruntjs.com/) default task that builds uStyle, then starts a [Browsersync](https://www.browsersync.io/) server at http://localhost:3000.
+Changes that you make are live-reloaded in your browser.

 ## Contributing